theluqmn/theluqmn/README.md

 # A little background of myself

-Hi, I am Luqman Yazrie - you can call me **Luq** (a nickname coined by a dear bestie of mine).
+Hi, I am Luqman - you can call me **Luq** (a nickname coined by a dear bestie of mine).
 Born in Malaysia in 2009, I am known for my exceptional creativity, dedication, craftsmanship and leadership skills.
 First introduced to the world of programming by my dear computer science teacher, *Mustafa*, back in grade 3, in love with it ever since.

 Raised by a housewife (with a computer science degree) and an entreprenuerial dad (specialises in IT, networking, finance and tech in general), I grew up participating in various competitions, watching prototypes go into production, working on Excel spreadsheets, and occasionally, attending meetings.